RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: Experiments

 \textbf{Generation Results.} We report generation results in Table~\ref{table:result-t2i-generation}.
 The results show that the model finetuned on \datasetName{} significantly optimizes the FID metric.
 Fig.~\ref{fig:qualitative-t2i} presents images generated by GPT-4o, a pretrained Stable Diffusion XL model, and the finetuned model on our \datasetName{}.
 The finetuned model produces more realistic images, while those generated from GPT-4o and the pretrained Stable Diffusion XL focus more on aesthetics.

-\textbf{User Study Results.} We conducted a user study with 12 robotics engineers to evaluate 100 robot designs generated by GPT-4o, Stable Diffusion XL with and without finetuning on \datasetName{}.
+\textbf{User Study Results.} We conducted a user study with 12 robotics engineers and 1,200 evaluations on robot designs generated by GPT-4o, Stable Diffusion XL with and without finetuning on \datasetName{}.
 Participants rated each generated image on a 5-point Likert scale based on its alignment with the input text.
 Fig.~\ref{fig:result-user-study} presents the results.
 The model finetuned on \datasetName{} received higher ratings compared to both the original pretrained model and GPT-4o.